kprimecity/docker-symfony/README.md

 1. Clone or download the Repository: `git clone https://github.com/kprimecity/docker-symfony.git`,
 2. Go in the folder: `cd docker-symfony`
 3. Modify the docker-compose file according to your needs: `sudo nano docker-compose.yaml`,
-4. Run `sudo docker compose up --wait -d` to set up and start a fresh Symfony project,
+4. Run `sudo docker compose up -d` to set up and start a fresh Symfony project,
-5. Wait a few minutes for the Symfony framework to be downloaded, you can check the `php container log` to see the progress,
+5. Wait a few minutes for the Symfony framework to be downloaded, you can check the `container log` to see the progress,
 6. Open `https://localhost:8043` in your favorite web browser to access your project,
 7. Replace `localhost` by your local ip address.